brightbytes/sql-cms/README.md

 - Implement an S3 browser for the Create and Edit Import DataFile pages, so S3 URLs needn't be copy/pasted in.
 - Implement the 2 remaining Transform runners
+- Add support for files coming from or going to the local filesystem, rather than S3
 - Add Redshift support, both for production and local development.
 - Maybe port to Convox, especially if it would facilitate Redshift support.
 - Add an API and/or SQS integration for remote-triggering of Workflow Runs